 Tassel Stitch

-A stitch design involving slipped stitches to create a truly unique pattern.
+A stitch design involving slipped stitches to create something truly unique.

 Tumbling Moss Block Stitch

-A great texture for garments, this pattern produces a dense knit of tumbling blocks resembling moss.
+A great texture for garments, this stitch produces a dense knit of tumbling blocks resembling moss.
 It’d look lovely in a green yarn!

 Wide Chevron Zigzag Stitch